The Expanse (TV series): The Expanse: A Telltale Series

 During The Game Awards 2021, a reveal trailer announced The Expanse: A Telltale Series which was co-developed by Deck Nine Games and Telltale Games.
 The game is a prequel to the TV series, Cara Gee reprised her role as Camina Drummer, the executive officer onboard a scavenger ship named Artemis.
 Chad L. Coleman, Florence Faivre, François Chau and Shohreh Aghdashloo also reprised their roles.
 Episode one was released on July 27, 2023, and is published by Telltale Games for PlayStation 4, PlayStation 5, Xbox One, Xbox Series X/S, and the Epic Games Store on PC.

 Aftershow and podcast

 Beginning December 16, 2020, Wes Chatham and Ty Franck started hosting weekly programs that feature behind-the-scenes information about the series, first as The Expanse Season 5 Aftershow after each season's episode.
-Upon the conclusion of Season 5 (after the airing of the season 5 finale), they continued on Wednesdays as Ty & That Guy Podcast, covering each series' episode, from The Expanse S1E1, additionally discussing their inspirations from genre culture, and occasionally having guests both related and not to the series.
+Upon the conclusion of Season 5 (after the airing of the season 5 finale), they continued on Wednesdays as Ty & That Guy Podcast, covering each series' episode, from The Expanse S1E1, additionally discussing their inspirations from genre culture, and occasionally having guests both related to the series and not.
 The Expanse Season 6 Aftershow with Chatham and Franck, produced by Amazon Studios, was distributed by Amazon Prime Video and Ty & That Guy Podcast in video and audio formats.